Craft Projects

 Pugs are one of the more charming breeds out there.
 They might be stubborn, but they make up for it with their playful and affectionate nature.

-This is one of the most complex patters on this list, but that doesn’t mean it’s not worth trying out!
+Shared on Kandi Pad, this is one of the most complex patterns on this list, but that doesn’t mean it’s not worth trying out!

-Try not to disturb your pets during their well-deserved sleep, like this precious sleeping puppy pattern from Kandi Patterns.
+Try not to disturb your pets during their well-deserved sleep, like this precious sleeping puppy pattern by lalalauren858.

 Photo credit: Pinterest